NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 * **Exponential**

-  | Similarly, exponential covariance function is defined as follows.
+  | Similarly, the exponential covariance function is defined as follows.

 	.. math::
 		:label: exponential